Protein Microarrays

-Protein microarrays come in two basic formats, forward and reverse phase.
-In "forward phase" arrays, captured reagents - whether antibodies, aptamers, or other proteins - are arrayed at defined positions on a glass slide or similar substrate, which is then interrogated with any of a variety of probes, from protein lysate and enzymes to small molecules and nucleic acids.
+Protein microarrays come in two basic formats, "forward phase" (i.e. one antibody probing multiple samples) and "reverse phase" (i.e. one sample probed by multiple capture reagents).
+In "forward phase" arrays, captured reagents (antibodies, aptamers, or other proteins) are spotted at defined positions on a substrate, which is then interrogated with any of a variety of probes, from protein lysate and enzymes to small molecules and nucleic acids.
+In "reverse phase" arrays, on the other hand, protein lysates are spotted, and the arrays are then probed with antibodies to detect e.g. phosphorylated signaling molecules.

 All of PolyAn’s reactive surfaces are completely transparent.
 They are characterized by a low lot-to-lot variation that is specified and monitored by using contact angle measurements as well as qualitative test methods.